Carlos E. Crespo-Hernández

 Interests

-Analytical, Biophysical, Organic, Physical, and Quantum Chemistry, Photochemistry, Ultrafast Spectroscopy, Time-Resolved Electronic Spectroscopy, Chemical Dynamics and Kinetics, Photodynamic Therapy, Photochemotherapy, Photomedicines, Computational Chemistry, Energy
+Analytical, Biophysical, Environmental, Organic Synthesis, Physical, and Quantum Chemistry, Photochemistry, Ultrafast Spectroscopy, Time-Resolved Electronic Spectroscopy, Chemical Dynamics and Kinetics, Small-Molecule Therapeutics, Cell Viability, Cell Bioimaging, Photodynamic Therapy, Photochemotherapy, Photomedicines, Computational Chemistry, Photonic Materials, Single-Cell Super Resolution Spectroscopy

 Author Profiles